milaan9/91_Python_Mini_Projects/019_Plagiarism_Checker/README.md

 # Plagiarism Checker

-In this class, you'll learn how to check similarity between text (.txt) documents using cosine similarity
+In this class, you'll learn how to check the similarity between text (.txt) documents using cosine similarity

-In order to compute the simlilarity between on two text documents, the textual raw data is transformed into vectors ➡ **arrays of numbers** and then from that we are going to use a basic knowledge vector to compute the the similarity between them.
+In order to compute the similarity between two text documents, the textual raw data is transformed into vectors ➡ **arrays of numbers** and then from that we are going to use a basic knowledge vector to compute the similarity between them.

 <p align="center">